currentxchange/purple-explainer/Exchange-Listing.md

 PURPLE's initial release starts **April 17, 2021** on [Alcor](https://wax.alcor.exchange/trade/purple-purplepurple_wax-eosio.token) **You may place buy orders now.**

-Because of the very limited supply of PURPLE, ascending price sell orders will be used to ensure that hoarding doesn't happen, so everyone has a chance to acquire the PURPLE they need to benefit fully from cXc.world.
+Because of the very limited supply of PURPLE, ascending price, time-limited sell orders will be used to ensure that hoarding doesn't happen, so everyone has a chance to acquire the PURPLE they need to benefit fully from cXc.world.

 > BLUx is also listed on [Alcor](https://wax.alcor.exchange/trade/blux-bluxbluxblux_wax-eosio.token)

-# Functionality: Digital Advertising Gold
+# Utility: Digital Advertising Gold
 > What can you do with PURPLE?

 **PURPLE** can be staked for daily Ups to a piece of content; a rare form of digital advertising purchase that allows someone to buy once and hold **continual attention** for all of time.
 This attention means huge value, particularly to independent creators and creative organizations such as labels and artist collectives.

-Furthermore, **PURPLE** need only be unstaked for the holder to receive back the same amount of tokens.
+Furthermore, **PURPLE** need only be [unstaked](Everstones.md) for the holder to receive back the same amount of tokens.
 This means an artist can advertise their art and meanwhile hold something of increasing utility as each future cXc.world mapp is released.

 ## Today Musicians, Tomorrow All
 PURPLE has a unique utility for musicians as **cXc Music** is the first [**cXc.world**](https://cxc.world) mapp, but this utility will expand to all creators and creative collectives when **cXc Video**, **cXc Photo**, **cXc Scribe**, **cXc Art** + more mapps are available.